 Alice and Bob can't stand to be around each other.
 Everyone else, however, needs to get them both in a room together.
 Maybe they want Alice and Bob to work out their differences, or maybe their simultaneous presence is required for something totally unrelated.

-So, Charlie lures them both to the same meeting by telling Alice that Bob won't be there and telling Bob that Alice won't be there.
+So, Charlie lures them both to the same meeting on some pretext.
+If Alice asks about Bob, Charlie will assure her that Bob won't be there, and similarly will tell Bob that Alice won't be present.
 Needless to say, they are pissed off when they show up and see one another, usually saying something like "What's HE doing here?" and/or trying to storm out immediately.

 Can be part of a Feud Episode

 if Alice and Bob were originally friends, and reconcile shortly thereafter.
-If they wind up stuck in the room alone (after being lured there, or just by accident), it's Locked in a Room
+May overlap with Locked in a Room

 - In Goldfinger, the title character gets gangsters from all over the country into the same room together, much to their displeasure.
 He's doing it so he can exercise his ego by explaining his master plan to them.
 He then murders them with the nerve gas he was planning to use on Fort Knox.